Program of Study | Ph.D. in Performance Studies

 - In consultation with the potential Dissertation Director and QE committee members, the student will develop reading lists in three concentrations; typically, three committee members oversee the student’s development of the three reading lists and evaluate his/her performance on that part of the examination; in some cases, field exams may be co-chaired.
 Faculty members may, as part of the student’s preparation, invite the student to write a brief statement outlining the field, or a “review of the literature” statement, or in other ways (regular meetings, reading journal, etc.) assist the student in developing a self-conscious mastery of the field of concentration.
 The potential dissertation chair may, of course, be the examiner in one of these fields.
 The finalized reading lists should be the result of a longer process of reading and writing throughout the year (rather than the start of a process of reading and writing).
 By enforcing clarity and rigor up to this point, everyone will have a more satisfying and less stressful exam experience.
 The field preparation should be conducted as a credit-worthy course of study, meeting, note-taking, annotated bibliography and/or other writing with the examiner.
 (For committee members outside the Grad Group, please show them this document so that they are aware of the requirements and calendar.)
 For each field, this can be done as Theater 602 Doctoral Study (taken S/U), as 299 Special Study, or as part of a course taken with the professor.
 Note: If a Theater 299 course is ALSO to count as an additional elective seminar, then the graduate student needs to take the class for a letter grade and produce a research paper worthy of a four-unit graduate seminar; however, the central question of the final seminar essay must be different from the central questions that the field examiner asks in the written portion of the qualifying exam.
 Use of one such Theater 299 class as an additional elective seminar must be pre-approved by the HGA.
 See the GSAO for the application form.
 NOTE: The writing of the prospectus cannot count as an elective.

 - By the end of the third year, the student must take the Qualifying Examination demonstrating her/his knowledge in three selected areas that contextualize the dissertation.
 Please note that all Incomplete grades must be satisfactorily completed and removed from the transcript prior to applying for the QE.
 The application for the Qualifying Examination is found on your CalCentral page under “Higher Degree Committees Form” and must be submitted 6 weeks before the oral exam; at the same time, the student should distribute a working draft of his/her prospectus to each member of the QE committee along with reading lists for each field.
 (See the “Dissertation Process, Prospectus & 5th Yr Presentation” tab for additional information about the Prospectus.)
 The written portion of the qualifying exam takes place about three weeks prior to the scheduled oral exam, usually over a long weekend in late March or early April from 10am Friday to 6pm the following Monday.
 Each field examiner sends 2 to 3 possible questions for a 10 to 12 page double-spaced essay to the QE chair and the GSAO at least 48 hours in advance of the start of the exam.
 The chair then reviews the exam questions and the GSAO formats and sends the exam to the student at 10am on the selected Friday.
 The student writes three “open book” essays over the course of three and a half days, returning the completed exam, the original essay questions, and the reading lists by email to the entire QE committee and the GSAO by 6pm the following Monday.
-Students should make sure that every committee member understands the process for sending essay questions and has the contact information for the QE Committee and for Robin Davidson, the Graduate Student Affairs Officer.
+Students should make sure that every committee member understands the process for sending essay questions and has the contact information for the QE Committee and for Avy Valladares, the Graduate Student Affairs Officer.

 The written exam must be passed prior to taking the oral exam.
 If the student fails to pass the written exam, a second and final attempt may be scheduled after consultation with the Head Graduate Advisor and the QE Committee.
 The second attempt must take place before the end of the following semester and continuation in the program will depend on passing the exam.

 - An oral exam follows the written exam, usually in late April or early May.
 All committee members receive copies of all three written essays from the student, along with the exam questions and the reading lists for each field.
 Each committee member will send a confidential response to the QE chair who will confirm the student’s readiness to take the oral exam and alert the student to any concerns expressed by his/her examiners.
 Confidential exchange between committee members and the orals chair should be copied to the GSAO.
 Three hours should be allowed for the oral exam (to which students may not bring notes).
 The field examiners usually take a few minutes to summarize their assessments of the written exams and discuss what they’d like to see addressed in the oral before calling the student in for the exam.
 Each field normally receives 20 minutes of questioning, with the fourth member invited to ask a question at the end.
-The student then adjourns while the committee decides whether or not she/he has passed the exam and discusses the prospectus.
+The student then adjourns while the committee decides whether or not the student has passed the exam and discusses the prospectus.
 The student then returns to talk about the oral and get feedback on the prospectus.
 The Examining Committee will evaluate the student’s preparation in the three fields of concentration, and consider the potential success of the proposed dissertation work.
 According to University policy, the Qualifying Examination is not to be a dissertation examination, but must focus on the student’s preparation in the three examination fields.
 Assuming that the student passes the examination, the committee is then encouraged to use the remaining time for an open discussion of the student’s plans for the dissertation.
 The student is encouraged to take lots of notes during this discussion to faciltate editing the Prospectus over the summer.
 Upon passing the Qualifying Examination, the student can be Advanced to Candidacy.
 The Application for Candidacy is found on your CalCentral page under “Higher Degree Committees Form” and should be submitted very soon after the QE and at least by the end of May.
 Failure to do so may affect funding in the 4th year.
 Please note: Each student will be charged for this application. $90 in 2018.

 If the student fails the oral exam, the QE Committee may recommend a second and final attempt.
 At least three months must pass between the two attempts, and the student’s eligibility to take the QE lasts for only 18 months from the time of the original approval of the QE application according to Graduate Division policy.
 Continuation in the program is dependent on passing this exam.